finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 Hello World!

 This is my first ever article, and we're gonna learn how to configure **webpack** step by step for JavaScript development.
-In this guide, not only for development, but we'll also cover configure **webpack** for Production, because for Production, it is a best practices to optimize all our code and assets.
+In this guide, not only for development, but we'll also cover how to configure **webpack** for Production, because for Production, it is a best practices to optimizing all our code and assets.

 ## Getting Started

 First, we need to create our webpack project.
-Create a new folder, and i'll pick a folder name **webpack-boilerplate**.
-Inside that folder initialize our project with `npm init` or `yarn init`.
+Let's create a new folder, and I'll pick a folder name **webpack-boilerplate**.
+Inside that folder, initialize our project with `npm init` or `yarn init`.
 Once we done, inside our project directory will have `package.json`.

 After that, we need to create a **config** and **src** folder.
 Inside a **config** folder, create `webpack.config.js` file.
 Inside **src** folder create two file, `index.html` and `index.js`, it is entry point of our web application project.